 Indeed, it's really very hard to miss or forget about the large palm smiley.
 When testing these, the gesture of waving in response to a considerate pass or junction interaction became all the more meaningful.
 And when I was passed too close, knowing I had a large comedy smiley sewn into my palm really did serve as a reminder that sometimes it's just not worth letting rage ruin a good ride.

-Cheesy as it might sounds, ‘Glove’ both allowed me to express friendliness to nice road users and helped me not to get riled up over inconsiderate ones.
-I won’t suggest a reflective smily could fix all our problems on the road, but it can’t do any harm either.
+Cheesy as it might sounds, the 'Loffi Glove 2.0' both allowed me to express friendliness to nice road users and helped me not to get riled up over inconsiderate ones.
+I won't suggest a reflective smily could fix all our problems on the road, but it can't do any harm either.

-In this case, we’ve got a water resistant and windproof upper, with an AX suede palm and soft fleece inner.
-Riding early in the morning with the temperature dial at 4ºc, my hands were warm and in no danger of numbness.
+These little critters provide a water resistant and windproof upper, with an AX suede palm and soft fleece inner.
+Riding early on winter mornings, my hands were warm and in no danger of numbness.

-Despite spots of rain, they stayed dry from the outside, and water beads off the surface as expected from a DWR (durable water repellent) finish.
-I did find the inside of the gloves became damp with sweat, but this is the case with many more expensive pairs I’ve tested.
+In the rain, they stayed relatively dry from the outside, and water beads off the surface as expected from a DWR (durable water repellent) finish.
+I did find the inside of the gloves became damp with sweat, but this is the case with many more expensive pairs I've tested.

 The cuff on a size 'small' measured at 6cm in length, and the material funnels inwards to offer a narrower fit and keep cold air out.